Problems in Human Reproduction 4B option BIOL4117

 Reassessments are normally available for all courses, except those which contribute to the Honours classification.
 For non-Honours courses, students are offered reassessment in all or any of the components of assessment if the satisfactory (threshold) grade for the overall course is not achieved at the first attempt.
 This is normally grade D3 for undergraduate students and grade C3 for postgraduate students.
 Exceptionally it may not be possible to offer reassessment of some coursework items, in which case the mark achieved at the first attempt will be counted towards the final course grade.
 Any such exceptions for this course are described below.

-The course aims to explore issues of current interest in mammalian reproductive biology, some of which concern reproductive technology (such as in vitro fertilisation and contraception) while others reflect areas of research interest (such as ovarian stem cells).
+The course aims to explore issues of current interest in reproductive biology, some of which concern reproductive technology (such as in vitro fertilisation and contraception) while others reflect areas of research interest (such as ovarian stem cells).

 Intended Learning Outcomes of Course